Rhythm: Rhythm–tempo interaction

 This context-dependent perception of rhythm is explained by the principle of correlative perception, according to which data are perceived in the simplest way.
-From the viewpoint of Kolmogorov's complexity theory, this means such a representation of the data that minimizes the amount of memory.
+From Kolmogorov's complexity theory, this means a representation of the data that minimizes the amount of memory.

 The example considered suggests two alternative representations of the same rhythm: as it is, and as the rhythm-tempo interaction – a two-level representation in terms of a generative rhythmic pattern and a "tempo curve".
 Table 1 displays these possibilities both with and without pitch, assuming that one duration requires one byte of information, one byte is needed for the pitch of one tone, and invoking the repeat algorithm with its parameters R012 takes four bytes.
 As shown in the bottom row of the table, the rhythm without pitch requires fewer bytes if it is "perceived" as it is, without repetitions and tempo leaps.
 On the contrary, its melodic version requires fewer bytes if the rhythm is "perceived" as being repeated at a double tempo.

 Thus, the loop of interdependence of rhythm and tempo is overcome due to the simplicity criterion, which "optimally" distributes the complexity of perception between rhythm and tempo.
-In the above example, the repetition is recognized because of additional repetition of the melodic contour, which results in a certain redundancy of the musical structure, making the recognition of the rhythmic pattern "robust" under tempo deviations.
+In the above example, the repetition is recognized because of additional repetition of the melodic contour, which results in a redundancy of the musical structure, making the recognition of the rhythmic pattern "robust" under tempo deviations.
 Generally speaking, the more redundant the "musical support" of a rhythmic pattern, the better its recognizability under augmentations and diminutions, that is, its distortions are perceived as tempo variations rather than rhythmic changes: